 In my teaching career, I ended up almost exclusively in schools that used phonics.
-Whole language was a dirty word.
-I taught phonics a number of years because it was the CORRECT way to teach reading.
+Whole language was a bit of a dirty word in these places, to be totally honest.
+I taught phonics a number of years because it was the correct way to teach reading and it generally works well for children.
 Drilling phonics and all that it entailed was the method to use.
 Period.

-Then I became a mother and then a homeschooler.
+Then I became a mother and eventually a homeschooler.

-Not only did she hate it, it didn’t make any sense to her.
+Not only did she not like it, it didn’t make any sense to her.
 When I tried to do phonics with her, she was clearly confused.
 It was not making sense to her even though in real life she was reading words all over the place.
-But I felt I had a duty as her homeschooling mother to give her a thorough phonics education so she would grow up to be a good speller and good student!
+But I felt I had a duty as her homeschooling mother to give her a thorough phonics education so she would grow up to be a good speller and good student.

 We stopped doing phonics in a relatively short period of time.
-It was causing too much stress and anxiety.
-It was causing problems between us.
-Truth be told, we have barely touched it since.
-(She is now nine and a half.)
+It was causing too much stress and anxiety as well as problems between us.
+Truth be told, we barely touched it again.

-My personal belief based on my education, professional experience, and now homeschooling experience is that phonics instruction is not appropriate for every child in early elementary.
+My belief now based on my different experiences is that phonics instruction is not appropriate for every child in early elementary.
 In fact, I believe it is actually damaging for some children.
 (I’m not alone in this either as you will see in this BBC article Able readers damaged by phonics, academic says.)

 Visual-Spatial Learners and Phonics

-Asking a visual-spatial learner who already can recognize a lot of words as whole words to sit down and deal with graphemes and phonemes and then laboriously sound them out is simply torture.
+Asking a visual-spatial learner who can already read many words as whole words to sit down and deal with graphemes and phonemes and then laboriously sound them out is simply torture.
 Repetition is also harmful for visual-spatial learners so you can imagine what that means with phonics drills.
 They are a terrible fit for this kind of learner!

 Part of the problem was my own learning bias.
-The only thing that makes sense to me is parts to whole.
-I still cannot fully wrap my brain around whole to parts.
 I’m sure this is true for many parents.
 So parents and teachers end up chiding the child.
-“Just try harder!” or “How can you not see how those letters go together?” or “If you would just concentrate you could do this!”
+“Just try harder!” or “How can you not see how those letters go together?” or “If you would just concentrate, you could do this!”

-Have you ever said anything like that to your child who hates phonics?
+Have you ever said anything like that to your child who does not enjoy phonics?

 I’ve learned that whole language is not the enemy.
 In fact, it is the answer for some children.
 Caroline has an amazing reading vocabulary and she has picked it up almost exclusively from learning whole words in context.
-How has she learned to read words?
+How did she learn to read words in early elementary?

 - Calvin and Hobbes anthologies (Have you examined the advanced vocabulary in those?)